gpsyrou/Deep-Learning-A-Z/README.md

 **Example:**

-Constructing a Restricted Autoencoder on Movie Ratings with Pytorch.
+Constructing a Stacked Autoencoder on Movie Ratings with Pytorch.
 The code for this excercise can be found <a href="https://github.com/gpsyrou/Deep-Learning-A-Z/blob/master/Autoencoders/auto_encoder.py"> here </a>.